jruales/Reading-List-2016/README.md

 Texture Synthesis Using Convolutional Neural Networks http://arxiv.org/abs/1505.07376

+## Textbooks

+### Math & Machine Learning

+(In Preparation) Deep Learning by Ian Goodfellow, Aaron Courville, and Yoshua Bengio https://goodfeli.github.io/dlbook/

+Reinforcement Learning: An Introduction (e-book) by Richard S. Sutton and Andrew G. Barto - https://webdocs.cs.ualberta.ca/~sutton/book/ebook/the-book.html

+Pattern Recognition and Machine Learning by Christopher Bishop

+Convex Optimization: Algorithms and Complexity by Sébastien Bubeck http://arxiv.org/pdf/1405.4980.pdf

+Tons of free old (>10 years old) math books: https://gist.github.com/bishboria/8326b17bbd652f34566a

+### Piano

+The Virtuoso Pianist in 60 Exercises by Charles-Louis Hanon

+Mikrokosmos by Béla Bartók

+### Software

+Clean Code: A Handbook of Agile Software Craftsmanship by Robert C. Martin

+Design Patterns: Elements of Reusable Object-Oriented Software by Erich Gamma

+Pro JavaScript Techniques by Russ Ferguson, John Paxton, and John Resig

+Elements of Programming Interviews by Adnan Aziz, Tsung-Hsien Lee, and Amit Prakash

+Cracking the Coding Interview by Gayle Laakmann McDowell

 ## Books

+### Fiction

+Ready Player One by Ernest Cline

+El héroe discreto by Mario Vargas Llosa

+The Goldfinch by Donna Tartt

+### Non-Fiction -- Instructive

+The Design of Everyday Things by Donald ("Don") Norman

 Don't Make Me Think by Steve Krug

+Rocket Surgery Made Easy by Steve Krug

+Understanding Comics: The Invisible Art by Scott McCloud

+Moonwalking with Einstein by Joshua Foer

-The Design of Everyday Things by Donald ("Don") Norman
+Mindset: The New Psychology of Success by Carol Dweck

+### Non-Fiction -- Biographical/Historical

 "Surely You're Joking, Mr. Feynman!": Adventures of a Curious Character by Richard Feynman

-Moonwalking with Einstein by Joshua Foer

-Ready Player One by Ernest Cline

-Pro JavaScript Techniques by Russ Ferguson, John Paxton, and John Resig

-El héroe discreto by Mario Vargas Llosa
+Buffett: The Making of an American Capitalist by Roger Lowenstein

+The Idea Factory: Bell Labs and the Great Age of American Innovation by Jon Gertner